MicrosoftDocs/Contribute/Contribute/dotnet-voice-tone.md

 ## Use a conversational tone

-### Appropriate style

 We want our documentation to have a conversational tone.
 You should feel as though you are having a conversation with the author as you read any of our tutorials or explanations.
 For you, the experience should be informal, conversational, and informative.
 Readers should feel as though they are listening to the author explain the concepts to them.

 ### Inappropriate style

 One might see the contrast between a conversational style and the style one finds with more academic treatments of technical topics.
 Those resources are very useful, but the authors have written those articles in a very different style than our documentation.
 When one reads an academic journal, one finds a very different tone and a very different style of writing.
 One feels that they are reading a dry account of a very dry topic.

-The first paragraph above follows our recommendation conversational style.
-The second is a more academic style.
-You see the difference immediately.

 ## Write in second person

-### Appropriate style

 You should write your articles as though you are speaking directly to the reader.
 You should use second person often (as I just have in these two sentences).
 2nd person doesn't always mean using the word 'you'.
 Write directly to the reader.
 Write imperative sentences.
 Tell your reader what you want them to learn.

 ### Inappropriate style

 An author could also choose to write in third person.
 In that model, an author must find some pronoun or noun to use when referring to the reader.
 A reader might often find this third person style less engaging and less enjoyable to read.

-The first paragraph follows our recommended style.
-The second uses third person.
-Please write in second person.
-You probably found that much easier to read.

 ## Use active voice